syncfusion-content/blazor-docs/blazor/breadcrumb/icons.md

 ## Icon Only

 To display only icons for the items, add icons using the [IconCss](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.BreadcrumbItem.html#Syncfusion_Blazor_Navigations_BreadcrumbItem_IconCss) property.
-In the following example, breadcrumb items were demonstrated with only icons by providing the [IconCss](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.BreadcrumbItem.html#Syncfusion_Blazor_Navigations_BreadcrumbItem_IconCss) property.
+In the following example, breadcrumb items are demonstrated with only icons by providing the [IconCss](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.BreadcrumbItem.html#Syncfusion_Blazor_Navigations_BreadcrumbItem_IconCss) property.

 ```cshtml
 @using Syncfusion.Blazor.Navigations